-- No revaluations of property, plant and equipment is projected, as this would not have a material effect on the prospective financial statements. - The Ganz Mavag are assumed to have been sold by 30 June 2013.
-They have consequently been written down to the sale value.
-This has a material impact on the depreciation forecast post 30 June 2013. - The debt interest rate assumption for the WRC Holdings excluding CentrePort Limited is 4.2% for the 2013/14 year and 4.3% and 4.5% for the next two years respectively after all margin costs.
-Interest rate hedging is in place to mitigate against interest rate variability, however the borrowing margin is subject to market movements. - There will be no changes to key legislation affecting the Group activities. - Asset lives are in accordance with the groups accounting policies. - The purchase of the second tranche of Matangi units and the subsequent grant and equity contribution from the Regional Council to pay for these is subject to variation in timing of delivery of the trains by Hyundai-Rotem. - Regional Council Centre is assumed to be sold by June 2015.
+- No revaluations of property, plant and equipment is projected, as this would not have a material effect on the prospective financial statements. - The debt interest rate assumption for the WRC Holdings excluding CentrePort Limited is 4.2% for the 2013/14 year and 4.3% and 4.5% for the next two years respectively after all margin costs.
+Interest rate hedging is in place to mitigate against interest rate variability, however the borrowing margin is subject to market movements. - There will be no changes to key legislation affecting the Group activities. - Asset lives are in accordance with the groups accounting policies. - The purchase of the second tranche of Matangi units and the subsequent grant and equity contribution from Greater Wellington to pay for these is subject to variation in timing of delivery of the trains by Hyundai-Rotem.

+- Regional Council Centre is assumed to be sold by June 2014.
 The sale price is set at level such that all assets and liability of PHL are met and thus the company ends up with zero equity.
-This is done for simplicity and actual sale price could vary significantly from this assumption. - That the Regional Council Centre lease with the Council will be terminated on vacation by the Council with no further rentals being paid after 30 December 2013.
+This is done for simplicity and actual sale price could vary significantly from this assumption. - That the Regional Council Centre lease with the Council will be terminated on vacation by the Council with no further rentals being paid post 30 June 2013.